 Four sustainable versions of fall jewelry trends

-When you need to change up an outfit without changing your clothes, jewelry provides an easy fix.
+When you need to change up an outfit without changing your clothes, jewelry is an easy fix.